V-Sekai-archive/godot-mtoon-old-dev-project/README.md

   using the Raw checkbox, but these colors will be **GAMMA CORRECTED** even in raw mode, due to a limitation in Godot.
 To compare, I suggest adding `[HDR][GAMMA]` in the Unity shader, or else remove `[HDR]` which also puts the colors into Gamma mode.
-  In practice, a Gamma conversion calculator must be used when convering colors.
+  In practice, a Gamma conversion calculator must be used when converting colors.